Shrutarshi Basu

 Me standing in front of a tree in the Fall

-I'm a programmer, writer, and academic computer scientist (on hiatus), not necessarily in that order.
+I'm a programmer, writer, lapsed academic computer scientist, and aspiring photographer, not necessarily in that order.
 My research interests are in studying programming languages as a medium for human thought, expression and interaction with computer systems.
 I'm exploring how software systems can express and enforce legal restrictions and intent, and how those restrictions affect software development and deployment.
 I am also building tools and infrastructure for the IndieWeb.

 In the past, I've been a regular public speaker, winning a national debate award and speaking at a TEDx conference.
 I've also published poems and short stories, and have been writing online in some form for 20 years.
 I played Indian Classical violin for several years, though I'm quite certain I have no musical ability.